moshekarmel1/node-salesforce-jwt/README.md

 nsj.getToken(options, function(err, response) {
 	// err
-	// response.accessToken will contain the token to use on SalesForce API.
+	// response.access_token will contain the token to use on SalesForce API.
 });

 ```